 The following provisions will survive and remain binding on the Parties in the event the Agreement is terminated:

-Except as otherwise required under this section, the Sovereign Nation will cease to perform any services required by the Agreement as of the effective date of termination and will comply with all reasonable instructions contained in the notice of termination.
+Except as otherwise required under this Section, the Sovereign Nation will cease to perform any services required by the Agreement as of the effective date of termination and will comply with all reasonable instructions contained in the notice of termination.

 If requested by HCA, within ten (10) Business Days after termination, the Sovereign Nation will, within a period not to exceed thirty (30) Business Days, deliver to HCA all HCA assets (property) in its possession.
 If the Sovereign Nation does not return HCA property within such time period, the Sovereign Nation will be charged with all reasonable costs of recovery, including transportation and attorney’s fees.
 The Sovereign Nation will protect and preserve any property of HCA that is in the possession of the Sovereign Nation pending return to HCA.